 PURPOSE

-Designates which catalog will be followed for degree and Certificate requirements.
+Designates which catalog year a student can follow for degree and certificate requirements.

 SUMMARY

-Students will indicate the catalog year they are requesting on their Petition for Graduation.
+Students may be able to use a prior catalog year to graduate under..

 STANDARD

-Students will be evaluated for degree and/or certificate requirements under the current catalog year unless a request for a prior catalog year is indicated on the student’s petition for graduation.
+Students will be evaluated for degree and/or certificate requirements under the catalog year they have listed in the Student Information System (SIS)..
 A catalog year is based on Clackamas Community College’s academic year.
-(Summer through Spring term, e.g. Summer 2014 through Spring 2015.)
+(Summer through Spring term, e.g. Summer 2024 through Spring 2025.)

 Students may request to be evaluated for degree and/or certificate requirements from a prior year catalog provided all of the following conditions have been met: